ndpvh/ndpvh.github.io/_pages/talks.md

 **Vanhasbroeck, N.** (2025).
 Psychology through the lens of complex systems.
 Presented at a seminar of _Laura Bringmann's Intensive Longitudinal Data Lab_, University of Groningen, 22 January 2025.

+### Conference presentation

+Henninger, M., **Vanhasbroeck, N.**, & Tuerlinckx, F. (2025).
+Affect dynamics or response bias?
+The relationship between extreme response style and affect dynamics in a controlled experiment.
+Presented instead of the first author at the Annual Meeting of the Society for Ambulatory Assessment, Leuven, 26 May 2025 -- 28 May 2025

+**Vanhasbroeck, N.**, Loossens, T., & Tuerlinckx, F. (2025).
+Seemingly different yet the same: Discounting models as a special case of the autoregressive models.
+Presented at the Annual Meeting of the Society for Mathematical Psychology, Columbus, 25 July 2025 -- 28 July 2025

+**Vanhasbroeck, N.** & Yu, K. (2025).
+Can we rely on reliable parameter estimates?
+Presented at the International Meeting of the Psychometric Society, Minneapolis, 14 July 2025 -- 18 July 2025

 ### Seminar

 **Vanhasbroeck, N.** (2025).
 Walking you through the Minds for Mobile Agents pedestrian model, Presented at the weekly seminar of the _Research Group of Quantitative Psychology and Individual Differences_, KU Leuven, 25 March 2025.